TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/SingleModelCrudAsync.md

 With ServiceStack, the only changes are to add `await`, `Async`, and `.ConfigureAwait(false)` to the appropriate places.

 @snippet cs [..\Recipes.ServiceStack\SingleModelCrudAsync\SingleModelCrudAsyncScenario.cs] SingleModelCrudAsyncScenario

+## XPO

+With XPO, the only changes are to add `await`, `Async`, and `.ConfigureAwait(false)` to the appropriate places.

+@snippet cs [..\Recipes.Xpo\SingleModelCrudAsync\SingleModelCrudAsyncScenario.cs] SingleModelCrudAsyncScenario

+@alert info
+Due to cookbook architecture limitations, here we have to use default Sessions instead of Units Of Work.
+For sessions, we call explicit async transactions.
+@end